dg2034/Deep-Learning-Project/README.md

 *MENTOR*: NEELA SANTOSH

-Thanks for uploading the file.
-I’ve reviewed your Jupyter notebook (`task_2.ipynb`).
-It appears to be focused on image classification using a deep learning model built with TensorFlow and Keras.
-The notebook includes data preprocessing, model creation, training, evaluation, and saving of the model.

-Here’s a detailed `README.md` file (approximately 500 words) that you can use for your GitHub repository:

----

 # 🧠 Image Classification using CNN with TensorFlow

 This repository contains a deep learning-based image classification project built with TensorFlow and Keras.
 The project aims to develop a robust Convolutional Neural Network (CNN) capable of identifying patterns in image data and classifying them into predefined categories.